MicrosoftDocs/dynamics365smb-docs/business-central/finance-recurring-invoicing.md

 ---
-title: Financial Management| Microsoft Docs
+title: Recurring (subscription) revenue| Microsoft Docs
 description: Learn about the available options to automate sending subscription invoices to your customers and register recurring revenue.
 services: project-madeira
 documentationcenter: ''